 This HP is a large 2-in-1 laptop that weighs in at a hefty 2kg.
 While it has a 2-in-1 design that allows you to flip it around to use like a tablet, it’s definitely the sort of tablet you’d want to use on a desk rather than on your lap in front of the TV.
 One great way to use this laptop would be on a desk in ‘Tent’ mode, with the screen front-and-centre with a USB or Bluetooth keyboard and mouse.

-This laptop is an upgrade from the version we tested which had 16GB Ram and 1TB storage - check out our HP Spectre x360 16 review to see how it fared in our tests.
+Check out our HP Spectre x360 16-aa0001na review to see how it fared in our tests.

 Apple MacBook Black Friday deals 2025